Wikipedia

 Because of the density of the wood, cricket bails, in particular "heavy bails" used in windy conditions, are sometimes made of lignum vitae.
 It is also sometimes used to make lawn bowls, croquet mallets, and skittles balls.
 The wood also has seen widespread historical usage in mortars and pestles and for wood carvers' mallets.

 The belaying pins and deadeyes aboard USS Constitution and many other sailing ships were made from lignum vitae.
-Due to its density and natural oils, they rarely require replacement, despite the severity of typical marine weathering conditions, and also resisted jamming in their mortise holes.
+Due to its density and natural oils, they rarely require replacement, despite the severity of typical marine weathering conditions, and also resist jamming in their mortise holes.
 The sheaves of blocks on sailing vessels were made of lignum vitae until the introduction of modern synthetics.

-Lignum vitae's toughness allows its use also as a lap in the process of cutting gems.
+Lignum vitae's toughness also allows its use as a lap in the process of cutting gems.
 The wood is covered with powdered industrial diamond, attached to a spindle, and used to smooth rough surfaces of gems.

-Master clockmaker John Harrison used lignum vitae in the bearings and gears of his pendulum clocks and his first three marine chronometers (all of which were large clocks rather than watches), since the wood is self-lubricating.
+Master clockmaker John Harrison used lignum vitae in the bearings and gears of his pendulum clocks and his first three marine chronometers (all of which were large clocks rather than watches), for the wood is self-lubricating.
 The use of lignum vitae eliminates the need for horological lubricating oil; 18th-century horological oil would become viscous and reduce the accuracy of a timepiece under unfavourable conditions (including those that prevail at sea).

 For the same reason it was widely used in water-lubricated shaft bearings for ships and hydro-electric power plants[7] and in the stern-tube bearings of ship propeller shafts[8] until the 1960s saw the introduction of sealed white metal bearings.
 According to the San Francisco Maritime National Park Association website, the shaft bearings on the WWII submarine USS Pampanito (SS-383) were made of this wood.[9]
 The aft main shaft strut bearings for USS Nautilus (SSN-571), the world's first nuclear-powered submarine, were composed of this wood.
 Also, the bearings in the original 1920s turbines of the Conowingo hydroelectric plant on the lower Susquehanna River were made from lignum vitae.
 The shaft bearings on the horizontal turbines at the Pointe du Bois generating station in Manitoba are made from lignum vitae.
 Other hydroelectric plant turbine bearings, many of them still in service, were fabricated with lignum vitae and are too numerous to be listed here.[10]